 Please note that domain name is case-sensitive, make sure to enter duckduckgo.com (all in small letters).
 And enable “Override Output Field” checkbox.

 Once you set up this filter and publish the changes, all the forthcoming traffic from DDG will be tagged under organic source.
 The historical data available in GA will still appear as the referral as a filter will be applicable from the date of creation.

 I prefer personally prefer to tag my DDG traffic as Organic since the user driving from the source are actually searching for the content and landing on my blog.

 If you’ve any other thoughts or ideas to segregate DDG traffic, then please post in below comment.
 I’d really love to hear you!

-If you've any thoughts on List DuckDuckGo as Organic Search in Google Analytics reporting, then feel free to drop in below comment box or you may create a new topic in our hello restoreBin forum.
+If you've any thoughts on List DuckDuckGo as Organic Search in Google Analytics reporting, then feel free to drop in below comment box.

 Also, please subscribe to our restoreBin YouTube channel for more important updates.
 Cheers!